 (d) For the purposes of subsection (a) and (b) of this section, distance shall be measured by the most direct route of pedestrian travel on the ground along the right-of-way.
 Distance shall be measured from the nearest building wall of any church or nearest property line of any school, public library, college campus or public recreation area to the center of any door of customer entry of the proposed premises of the applicant.

-(Ord. of 9-7-1999, § 1(4-127); Ord. of 10-18-1999, § 2; Ord.
-No. 00-10, § 1, 8-21-2000; Ord.
-No. 01-14, § 1, 7-16-2001)

 Sec.
 6-104.
 Disqualified location.

-Except as provided herein the city clerk may not accept or process an alcoholic beverage license application for a location that is associated with a license that is suspended, revoked or expired pursuant to section 6-208.
-An alcoholic beverage license application for such location may be accepted and processed by the city clerk if the business at such location is sold pursuant to a bona fide sale at fair market value to a person or entity with no direct or indirect relationship to the holder, or equity owner of the holder if the holder is not an individual, of the suspended, revoked or expired alcoholic beverage license at that location.
+Except as provided herein the city clerk may not accept or process an alcoholic beverage license application for a location that is associated with a license that is suspended, revoked, or a license that is terminated or expired pursuant to section 6-208.
+An alcoholic beverage license application for such location may be accepted and processed by the city clerk if the business at such location is sold pursuant to a bona fide sale at fair market value to a person or entity with no direct or indirect relationship to the holder, or equity owner of the holder if the holder is not an individual, of the suspended, revoked, or expired alcoholic beverage license at that location.
 Conditions precedent to the acceptance and processing of a license at such location shall be the delivery of the following documents to the city clerk:

 (a) Copy of the sales contract for the business.